 Family rules are a great way to ensure that the new addition does not become overwhelmed and will help them settle into your family.
 Some rules could include:

-- if your new pet looks scared, allow them some alone time in a safe and comfortable area (this may be at a distance from the excitement, in another room, in their kennel, bed or hiding beneath something)
+- If your new pet looks overwhelmed, allow them some alone time in a safe and comfortable area (this may be at a distance from the excitement, in another room, in their kennel, bed or snuggling in a comfy box for a snooze)

-- ensure the food you provide is complete and balanced
+- Ensure the food you provide is complete and balanced and is the correct weight range for your pet

-D.A.P or Feliway are synthetic dog or cat pheromones that can be used in the home to help provide a safe and comfortable environment.
-Please speak to your local Greencross Vet to discuss how D.A.P or Feliway may work for your family.
+Adaptil for dogs or Feliway for cats are synthetic pheromones that can be used in the home to help provide a safe and comfortable environment.
+Please speak to your local Greencross Vet to discuss how Adaptil or Feliway may work for your family.

 If you have pets at home, please ensure they are up to date with vaccinations and free from parasites.
 Your new addition should also be up to date with their vaccinations and parasite prevention.
 Very young pets may not be fully vaccinated.
 It is vital that your new addition only socialises with fully vaccinated, healthy, social and, parasite-free pets.